-We are looking to accelerate our investments in Valls and we are considering the industry 4.0 within the new projects, both in liquids and dry blends.
-Griffith is committed to improving the production and supply chain processes for the benefit of our customers and end consumers.
-Our manufacturing strategy is focused on the efficiency of our production, which is as important as the food safety and quality of our products.
+We are looking to accelerate our investments in Valls and are considering Industry 4.0 within the new projects, both in liquids and dry blends.
+Griffith is committed to improving the production and supply chain processes to benefit our customers and end consumers.
+Our manufacturing strategy is focused on the efficiency of our production, which is as vital as our products food safety and quality.

-What is the relationship of Griffith Foods with suppliers of Catalonia?
+What is the relationship of Griffith Foods with suppliers in Catalonia?
 In which parts of the value chain do local suppliers intervene?

-Griffith always tries to work as much as possible with local suppliers from Catalonia in order to be fully part of the local network.
+Griffith always tries to work as much as possible with local suppliers from Catalonia to be fully part of the local network.
 Local suppliers provide raw materials that are blended in our factory.
-Whenever our specific requirements for raw materials are fitting with what the Catalan suppliers can offer, we favor the local option because it brings advantages such as short delivery time and flexibility.
+Whenever our specific requirements for raw materials fit with what the Catalan suppliers can offer, we favor the local option because it brings advantages such as short delivery time and flexibility.

-The implementation of our new factory in 2017, with sauce and liquid productions, has allowed us to develop our relationship with Catalan suppliers, whether it’s dairy products, oil, wheat flours, wine, beer, etc. The quality of local products is key to achieve the nutritious and delicious products that Griffith is producing.
+Implementing our new factory in 2017, with sauce and liquid productions, has allowed us to develop our relationship with Catalan suppliers, whether it’s dairy products, oil, wheat flour, wine, beer, etc. The quality of local products is critical to achieving the nutritional and delicious outcomes that Griffith is producing.

 How easy is it to find or attract talent for your sector in Catalonia?

 To select candidates for operations, which is the division that has grown the most, it is not difficult to find talent in Catalonia.
-We believe we are an attractive employer due the purpose and values of the company combined with an attractive salary package.
-For Griffith Foods the employee is the most important asset in the organization.
+We believe we are an attractive employer due to the purpose and values of the company combined with an attractive salary package.
+For Griffith Foods, the employee is the most critical asset in the organization.

-In the case of R&D positions, we need to adapt to local tastes in the different markets where we work.
-So, if we are developing a product for an Italian client, we try to hire an Italian specialist that will match with the culinary needs of our customers.
-Our R&D team represents now 10% of the total number of employees and will grow consistently in the near future.
+In the case of R&D positions, we need to adapt to local tastes in our different markets.
+So, if we are developing a product for an Italian client, we try to hire an Italian specialist that will match the culinary needs of our customers.
+Our R&D team now represents 10% of the total employees and will grow consistently shortly.